goonerboi/Outiftter-AI/README.md

 clothing images into 512-dimensional embeddings, averaged to capture an outfit’s visual and semantic essence, enabling precise style matching.

-Weather integration ensures comfort and suitability—a sharp suit fails in rain, and a t shirt falters in cold.
+Weather integration ensures comfort and suitability, a sharp suit fails in rain, and a t shirt falters in cold.
 The OpenWeatherMap API converts local temperature and precipitation into labels like “rainy,” “cold,” “hot,” or “normal,” encoded via CLIP and merged with user inputs.
 Manchester’s unpredictable weather, shifting from sunny